 And what about communication?
 Currently, people don’t usually talk to chatbots (mostly because they fear it will be a waste of time).
 But bear in mind that Natural Language Processing (NLP) develops rapidly.
 Within a few years, it might be challenging to distinguish whether you’re talking to a robot or to a human being.

 So, to conclude, you might end up with a virtual robot that advises you if your shoes match your jacket, or if your lipstick goes well with your skin color.
 Amazing, isn’t it?
-Although this technology is still in its infancy, we can already see some of its applications.
+Although this technology is still in its infancy, we can already see some of its computer vision applications in eCommerce.
 One of them is strictly related to Augmented Reality (AR).

 On many occasions, we see something that we like, but we are not sure if it fits our interior, our car, our wardrobe, our desk, or even ourselves.
 This is an especially common occurrence in the interior design niche.
 Thankfully, Augmented Reality is the answer.
 It allows you to combine aspects of the real world (your apartment, your car, your wardrobe, your desk), with a computer-generated content, such as a product you intent to purchase.